 The Master of Divinity is usually considered a 3-year degree program.
-Students can complete the hybrid program in three academic years by taking 3 courses (9 units) most semesters, plus the two January intensives and some summer courses.
+Students can complete the hybrid program in three academic years by taking 3 courses (9 credits) most semesters, plus the two January intensives and some summer courses.
 Some students also choose to spread the course work over a longer period of time.
-Please note that no student will also be allowed to graduate or participate in the commencement ceremony unless all academic work is complete, including Masters' theses and Doctoral dissertations.
+Please note that no student will be allowed to graduate or participate in the commencement ceremony unless all academic work is complete.